Iran says ‘non-hostile’ ships can pass safely through Strait of Hormuz

 After hovering above $100 per barrel for much of March, Brent crude, the international oil benchmark, fell more than 9 percent on Wednesday after The New York Times, the Reuters news agency, and Israel’s Channel 12 reported that the Trump administration had sent Iran a 15-point plan to end the war.

-Asia’s major stock indexes also opened higher on Wednesday amid hopes for an end to the conflict.
+Asia’s major stock indexes opened higher on Wednesday amid hopes for an end to the conflict.

 Japan’s benchmark Nikkei 225 was up about 2.3 percent as of 02:30 GMT, while South Korea’s KOSPI was 2.6 percent higher.
-In Hong Kong, the Hang Seng Index was up 0.7 percent.